Benjamin-V-Chan/ONET-Data-Collector/README.md

 # ONET-Data-Collector

 ## Introduction
 ONET-Data-Collector is a Python package designed to collect data from the O*NET API.
-It helps in fetching keyword searches, job details, and detailed job descriptions to provide assistance for career recommendation systems and data analysis.
+It helps in fetching keyword searches, job details, and detailed job descriptions to assist in building career recommendation systems.

 ## Features
 - Collects data from O*NET API